project-sekai-ctf/sekai.team/data/blog/bsidestlv-2022/code_is_law.md

 })
 ```

-Compared with `Code is Law 1`, `ChallengeToken` in `Code is Law 2` only updated the rules of minting tokens and banned `approve`.
+Compared to `Code is Law 1`, `ChallengeToken` in `Code is Law 2` only updates the rules of minting tokens and has banned `approve`.
 So, the above method can still be applicable =)

 ## Flag